-The bottom line is, franchising a gym is a good idea as long as you’re willing to work hard.
-Putting more hours of work, reducing your costs, and being a passionate business owner will help you to generate a steady profit in the long run.
+The bottom line is, that franchising a gym is a good idea as long as you’re willing to work hard.
+Putting in more hours of work, reducing your costs, and being a passionate business owner will help you to generate a steady profit in the long run.

 Do keep in mind that franchising a gym is not your one-way ticket to being luxuriously rich.
 It can only earn you a decent income while you’re working accordingly.
 It’s a much better option than sticking to your 9-to-5 job and a good retirement plan as well.
 Find some time to grow your business, and if you are skilled enough, you will bump into a method that will multiply your income without expanding your existing capital.
-This will lead you to achieve the dream lifestyle as a gym franchise owner.
+This will lead you to achieve your dream lifestyle as a gym franchise owner.